 The “us” might be people in your school community, it might be your electorate, it might be Australia-wide.

-Once you have completed your narrative, please send it to me [email protected] - and I or my volunteer Communications team will review it and offer feedback.
+Once you have completed your narrative, please send it to [email protected] - and one of our staff or volunteer team will review it and offer feedback.

 Australian Parents for Climate Action meet and work on the lands of Aboriginal & Torres Strait Islander people and respect that sovereignty of those lands was never ceded.
 We pay respect to Elders, past and present and emerging, and acknowledge the pivotal role that Aboriginal & Torres Strait Islander people continue to play within the Australian community.